 That led me to ask myself, whether all this development has changed the way engineers write software?.
 Answer will be “not really”.
 The way an engineer today creates a software program has remained more or else the same to what her father did 25 years back.
 Code-Generators, RAD tools, LOB application builders like Microsoft LightSwitch continue to remain as niche tools with over 95% (in my opinion) of software being written by humans.
 In 2009 IT Services veteran Phaneesh Murthy, accused Indian tech giants to have stalled growth in this area due to abundance of skilled talent pool.
 But I am at loss what’s been holding companies like Google & Apple to change this status-quo?.

 I feel the root cause for delay is in how we perceive a software solution and how we design applications.
-The behaviour pattern around Human Computer Interaction has changed considerably with the Gen Z being born digital.
-For them Touch is a seamless extension of physical world into virtual, but software especially enterprise software are still being designed for 1960s environment.
+The behaviour pattern around Human-Computer Interaction has changed considerably with the Gen Z being born digital.
+For them, Touch is a seamless extension of the physical world into virtual, but software especially enterprise software are still being designed for 1960s environment.

 Let us look at few bad examples which we all encounter on our daily usage of computers.

-- Have you tried to get your car audio system to connect with your phone.
+- Have you tried to get your car audio system to connect with your phone?
 It takes anywhere between 10-15 minutes.
-Car systems seem to be stuck in 1980s.
-Why can’t I voice operate my phone while driving – dictate a message, take a notes, take a picture, record an audio all using my voice?
+Car systems seem to be stuck in the 1980s.
+Why can’t I voice operate my phone while driving – dictate a message, take notes, take a picture, record an audio all using my voice?

 - My bank website asks me for every transaction I do with them to select my account from a drop-down especially when I have only one account with them.
 Unpardonable stupidity

 We can see the change in few other apps if we care to look and learn from them.
-With billions around the world for the first time exposed to computing (through Mobile Apps), people have grown comfortable to using software for their daily communication, information needs and even entertainment.
+With millions around the world for the first time exposed to computing (through Mobile Apps), people have grown comfortable with using software for their daily communication, information needs and even entertainment.
 They deserve their apps to be always available and working seamlessly.

-Users don’t have the expertise to setup an app, the app is expected to already know about the user and auto configure itself.
+Users don’t have the expertise to set up an app, the app is expected to already know about the user and auto-configure itself.
 They don’t understand why an app crashes, the app has to be self-healing.
 They don’t want to wait for something to get downloaded, the app should have predicted and pre-downloaded.
 They get irritated when an app sends mindless number of notifications.
-They don’t want to do repetitive tasks, the apps user interface should adapt to an individuals usage – which means gone are one uniform menu & workflow for every user of the app; instead the user interface adopts to usage.
+They don’t want to do repetitive tasks, the apps user interface should adapt to an individuals usage – which means gone are one uniform menu & workflow for every user of the app; instead the user interface adapts to usage.